Giterally/ML_Stock_Predictor_NWC/README.txt

 With the help of various online tutorials and my own knowledge, I have built two Stock Predictors trained and tested on AMZN's daily pricing history.
-I have then compared output in a comparison of metrics such as Mean Absolute Error (MAE), Root Mean Squared Error (RMSE), R-squared (R²) value and am currently developing a trading simulation for comparison of the efficacy of the 2 models.
+I have then compared output in a comparison of metrics such as Mean Absolute Error (MAE), Root Mean Squared Error (RMSE), R-squared (R²) value and developed a trading simulation in C++ for comparison of the efficacy of the 2 models.
+This was carried out after standardising the output to a .csv file containing 2 columns: "Target" and "Predictions" with ~300 rows of 1s and 0s.
+A 0 indicated price decreasing that day and a 1 indicated increase.
+The "Target" was what actually happened, and the "Predictions" was what each model predicted.
+This data was then fed into "comparison_script.py" for the error comparison and the "trading_simulator" directory which contains the trading simulator built using C++.

 Model 1: Random Forest Classifier